Perfect Start to 2026 Season for Ovington Seniors

 From 13/2 Ovington settled for the next 10 overs with Neil Metcalfe and Spencer Fern (sponsored by York Plant Man) calmly adding runs, both playing some great shots.
 Both ran well and put the bad ball away with ease as the scoreboard ticked over.

 But this is 3rd team cricket and 61/2 became 61/5.
 From here the rebuild was needed again, Dave Warner and Luke Smith (sponsored by Deniz Best Kebab) dropped anchor and took their time.
 The 19th over became the 34th over with both still there chipping away.
-After a chat in the middle it was decided it was time to up anchor and accelerate.
+After a chat in the middle it was decided it was time to lift the anchor and accelerate.
 But Warner and Smith are idiots.
 In true acceleration Smith played out a maiden and Warner then missed the ball.
 Zero runs added, well done boys.
 Luckily Will Muskett, with a big 6, Gaurav Chandra and Andrew Tomlinson got the job done.
 26 runs off the last 4 overs gave us a respectable score of 119.

 A picnic in the sun went down a treat and out Ovington went.